My daily commute is 50 minutes one way or 1 hr 40 minutes every day.

-Also, when I’m in the office, my boss or colleagues just drops by my desk any time they need me without having to set up an online meeting.
+When I’m in the office, my boss or colleagues just drop by my desk any time they need me without having to set up an online meeting.
 And I’m happy to be of help to them.

 I also talk a lot with the colleagues who sit close to me.
 They tell me about their lives and family, and offer me great advice when I have problems.
-Those are the kind of things people just don’t set up a formal meeting to talk about.
+Those are the kind of things we usually don’t set up a formal meeting to talk about.

 You read that right.
 Our office has events and meetings with free food every once in a while.
 We have an end-of-the-year party that a lot of telecommuters just can’t join given their distance.

 I’m totally fine working at home.
 But if I sit at my desk for too long, I feel suffocated and bored.
-A change of environment every day from the office to home, though repetitive, is enough to make me feel happy in the morning when I go into the office and in the evening when I come home.
+A change of ambiance every day from the office to home, though repetitive, is enough to make me feel happy in the morning when I go to the office and in the evening when I come home.

 When you need to show up in an office, you might have to invest more in business attire which may not be cheap.
 Every morning, I need to check the weather forecast and decide what to wear.
 And it does take some effort.